Dead Software: BluBot

 © Copyright Daniel Krajzewicz, 22.06.2018 23:15, cc by-nc-nd

 My first employer after study was "blue orange Internet GmbH", originally known for their content management system (CMS) xRed.
 I was employed for designing and building a meta search engine which grasps internet search engines, collects and parses the results, reads the link contents, evaluates them and displays them in 3D.
 The application should be named "BluBot".
 The realised evaluation of the documents was performed just by counting the occurrences of the search terms.
-In later versions, some other natural language processing methods, such as document frequency / inverse document frequency (DF/IDF), using self organising maps (SOM) or semantic annotations were meant to be included.
+In later versions, some other natural language processing methods, such as term frequency / inverse document frequency (TF/IDF), using self organising maps (SOM) or semantic annotations were meant to be included.
 There is also a plenty of approaches for visualising corpora of documents.
 So overall, a great project!

 After some 9 months or so, the project was abandoned by the company.
 Until that time we got a demo version running, including a server written in Java which collects and evaluated the results from some search web services, a native c++ Windows client for visualising them, and a Visual Basic MS Word plug-in which passes written texts on-line to the server for being evaluated for search terms the server shall look for in the internet.